jupyter/nbconvert/docs/source/nbconvert_library.rst

 The response is a JSON string which represents a Jupyter notebook.

-Next, we will read the response using nbformat.
+Next, we will read the response using ``nbformat``.
 Doing this will guarantee that the notebook structure is valid.
 Note that the in-memory format and on disk format are slightly different.
 In particual, on disk, multiline strings might be split into a list of strings.